- Trip Code : NTE-TPC38

 - Morning breakfast.

-- Continue step trek towards Deurali, situated at the altitude of the 2330m.
+- Continue step trek towards Deurali, situated at the altitude of 2330m.

-- Trek through silence jungle with impressive mountain views such as; Mt.
+- Trek through serene jungles with impressive mountain views of Mt.
 Annapurna.

 - The further trail will lead you to the Deurali.